 #6 (Best Commute, Highest Price): Hingham

-The Hingham to Boston ferry is the best commute on the South Shore — 35 minutes on the water, stepping off at Rowes Wharf in the heart of downtown.
-But this premium is priced in: median homes in Hingham sit around $1,050,000.
-If you work in the Financial District or near the waterfront, the ferry commute is genuinely life-changing.
-Just budget accordingly.
+The Hingham to Boston ferry — 35 minutes on the water to Rowes Wharf — is the best commute on the South Shore, full stop.
+This premium is priced in: median homes sit around $1,050,000.
+But if you work in the Financial District or near the waterfront and are in the right budget range, this commute genuinely changes your quality of life.

 Your commute is one of the biggest factors in your daily quality of life.
 Let's talk through which line and which town fits your schedule and your budget — reach out any time.